 Significance of Epiphany in the Church

-The day is now observed as a time of focusing on the mission of the church in reaching others by “showing” Jesus as the Savior of all people.
-It is also a time of focusing on Christian brotherhood and fellowship, especially in healing the divisions of prejudice and bigotry that we all too often create between God’s children.
+The day is now observed as a time of focusing on the mission of the church in reaching others by “showing” Jesus as the King of all people.
+It is also a time of focusing on Christian brotherhood and fellowship, especially in healing the divisions of prejudice and bigotry that we all too often create between God’s chosen children.